-Whether it’s buying a home or refinancing a mortgage, real estate appraisals are a necessity for any financed property.
+Whether it’s buying a home or refinancing a mortgage, real estate appraisal is a necessity for any financed property.

 What is a real estate appraisal?